Combating Data Laundering in LLM Training: Introduction

-This regime presumes that the {\em target} LLM is always trained on the rights owner's proprietary texts in their {\em original form}.
-In practice, however, natural language is malleable; core information and semantics can still be preserved under extensive stylistic and structural transformations~\citep{barzilay2001extracting, bhagat2013paraphrase} through human writing, programmatic paraphrase, back-translation~\citep{dolan2005automatically, bannard2005paraphrasing}, or more recent LLM-enabled large-scale synthesis~\citep{witteveen2019paraphrasing, liu2024monotonic}.
-When an LLM is trained {\em exclusively} on such transformed surrogates, it does {\em not} memorize original data and, no longer exhibits a reliable performance gap when queried with the originals (Figure~\ref{fig:mot}~(Part B)), which erases the signals that unauthorized data detection rely on.
-Empirically, consider a target Llama-2~\citep{touvron2023llama} trained on a corpus stylistically transformed from Wikipedia articles into lyrics, we find that mainstream unauthorized data detection methods, when tested on the originals (i.e., Wikipedia articles), perform no better than random chance~(Table~\ref{tab:1_compare_orig_syn_detection_performance} ``Syn.'' columns).
+This regime implicitly assumes that, if the target LLM used the rights owner's data, it was exposed to the data in its original textual form.
+Natural language, however, can be extensively rewritten while preserving its underlying semantics~\citep{barzilay2001extracting, bhagat2013paraphrase}.
+Such rewrites can be produced through human writing, programmatic paraphrase, back-translation~\citep{dolan2005automatically, bannard2005paraphrasing}, or LLM-based synthesis~\citep{witteveen2019paraphrasing, liu2024monotonic}.
+If a model provider trains only on these transformed surrogates, the target LLM may memorize the surrogates rather than the originals.
+As a result, querying with the originals no longer yields a reliable score gap (Figure~\ref{fig:mot}~(Part B)).
+Empirically, when a Llama-2 model~\citep{touvron2023llama} is trained on Wikipedia articles rewritten into a lyrical style, standard detection methods applied to the originals perform close to random chance (Table~\ref{tab:1_compare_orig_syn_detection_performance}, ``Syn.'' columns).

-This fragility enables {\em data laundering}: deliberate obfuscation of data provenance through semantic-preserving transformation to conceal large-scale unauthorized use.
-Model providers can transform entire proprietary corpora, e.g., synthetically alter personal health records into children's-story-style narratives that retain substantive content, then train on the derivatives, and assert that the original records never entered the training, although sensitive information may still influence the model and can be further leaked.
-In realistic detections, data rights owners typically have {\em black-box} access to deployed {\em target} LLMs via an inference-only API; providers rarely disclose their preprocessing or sourcing pipelines, nor training artifacts.
-This opacity, where the potential laundering procedure is {\em unknown} to rights owners, creates a risk to intellectual property and privacy, motivating our question: {\em How can a data rights owner detect unauthorized data use from black-box model access when the data has been laundered through an unknown transformation?}